prnshv/srsRANBench/README.md

-# srsRANBench: A Benchmark for Code Generation and Code Understanding for the srsRAN Project
+# srsRANBench: An Open Source Benchmark for Assessing an LLM's Ability to Code for the srsRAN Project

 ## Introduction